 For the most part this product is intended for the visually impaired people who are forced to use speech feedback as a primary interface.
 Android accessibility service in its current state does not provide any convenient way to change speech language on the fly without additional disturbances, therefore, visually impaired users are now totally frustrated and discriminated in multilingual environment.
 Moreover, some synthesizers require voice installation as a separate step before anything can actually be spoken.

-At the contrary, SmartVoice can speak just after installation without any additional step, because it has its own embedded voice, though only Russian for the moment.
+At the contrary, SmartVoice can speak just after installation with no additional steps, because it has its own embedded voices, though only English (American and British accents), German, Spanish, French, Italian and Russian for the moment.
 For other languages SmartVoice can use Vocalizer Expressive voices from Nuance Communications, Inc., but it is not supported or even approved in any way by this company and, of course, does not include these voices itself.
 I suggest that the voices should be purchased somehow from the official owner.
 Anyway, it is not my business.
 The only intention of mine is to provide so desperately desired functionality to whom it may concern.

-So, grab the package here if you like, install it and use at your own risk.
+So, grab the package SmartVoice-3.3.0.apk if you like, install it and use at your own risk.
 Of course, no warranties.

 Since the section of application settings devoted to automatic language recognition contains a plethora of options that might look not so evident at the first glance, it seems to make sense giving some explanation about how this mechanism actually works.

 At first, all this machinery can be totally disabled by the option "Use only default voice or the one requested by client".
 If it is checked, SmartVoice will obey to a client request and use only the language and voice specified, just like other speech synthesizers usually do.